Almost local metrics on shape space of hypersurfaces in n-space: The geodesic equation on

 \subsection{The horizontal bundle and the metric on the quotient space}

-Since $\on{vol}(f^*\bar g)$ and $\on{Tr}(L^f)$ react equivariantly to the action of the group $\on{Diff}(M)$, every $G^\Phi$-metric is $\on{Diff}(M)$-invariant.
-As described in Section~\ref{introduction:riemannian_metrics} it induces a Riemannian metric on $B_i$ (off the singularities) such that the projection $\pi:\on{Imm}\to B_i$ is a Riemannian submersion.
+Since $\on{vol}(f^*\g)$ and $\on{Tr}(L^f)$ react equivariantly to the action of the group $\on{Diff}(M)$, every $G^\Ph$-metric is $\on{Diff}(M)$-invariant.
+As described in Section~\ref{sh:sub}, it induces a Riemannian metric on $B_i$ (off the singularities) such that the projection $\pi:\on{Imm}\to B_i$ is a Riemannian submersion.

-By definition, a tangent vector $h$ to $f \in \on{Imm}(M,\mathbb R^n)$ is horizontal if and only if it is $G^\Phi$-perpendicular to the $\on{Diff}(M)$-orbits.
+By definition, a tangent vector $h$ to $f \in \on{Imm}(M,\mathbb R^n)$ is horizontal if and only if it is $G^\Ph$-perpendicular to the $\on{Diff}(M)$-orbits.
 This is the case if and only if $\g( h(x), T_x f .X_x ) = 0$ at every point $x \in M$.
-Therefore the horizontal bundle at the point $f$ equals the set of sections of the normal bundle (see Section~\ref{no:no}) along $f$ and thus the metric on the horizontal bundle is given by
+Therefore, the horizontal bundle at the point $f$ equals the set of sections of the normal bundle (see Section~\ref{no:no}) along $f$.
+Thus the metric on the horizontal bundle is given by

-The following lemma shows that every path in $B_i$ corresponds to exactly one horizontal path in $\on{Imm}$ and therefore the calculation of the geodesic equation can be done on the horizontal bundle instead of on $B_i$. \begin{lem*} For any smooth path $f$ in $\on{Imm}$ there exists a smooth path $\varphi$ in $\on{Diff}(M)$ with $\varphi(t,\ )=\on{Id}_M$ depending smoothly on $f$ such that the path $f(t,\varphi(t,x))$ is horizonzal, i.e. $\p_t f(t,\varphi(t,x))$ lies in the horizontal bundle. \end{lem*} The basic idea is to write the path $\varphi$ as the integral curve of a time dependent vector field.
-This method is called the Moser-Trick. (see \cite[Section 2.5]{Michor102})
+The following lemma shows that every path in $B_i$ corresponds to exactly one horizontal path in $\on{Imm}$, and therefore the calculation of the geodesic equation can be done on the horizontal bundle instead of on $B_i$.